winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

              and drain your fee pool via implicit abitrage.

-It is the task of the issuer to keep the fee pool funded and the core exchange rate updated unless he wants the owner of his asset to be required to hold BTS for the fee.
+It is the task of the issuer to keep the fee pool funded and the core exchange rate updated unless he wants the holder of his asset to be required to hold BTS for the fee.

 .. _asset-faq7: